lkoepsel/AVR_C/README.md

 ### Arduino Framework

-#### Requires an #include for any function
+#### Requires an #include for any function used:
-* #include "unolib.h" - General definitions
-Library still needs work to be setup correctly.
-At present, any function called requires an #include "functionname.h" to be used.
-For example, to use analogRead(), #include "analogRead.h".
+**#include "unolib.h" - General definitions as well as any function called requires an #include "functionname.h" to be used.
+This keeps the code smaller than a large file containing all of the functions available.**

+For example, to use analogRead():
+#include "analogRead.h"

 * **analogRead(pin)**: read one of the 6 Analog pins (A0-A5).
 Returns a 10-bit value in reference to AREF see [analogReference()](https://www.arduino.cc/reference/en/language/functions/analog-io/analogreference/).
 In this case, it only DEFAULT value of 5V.
 * **analogWrite(pin, n)**: setup the Timer/Counters to provide a PWM signal.